 Most patients present with lumps adjacent to joints.
 They are usually painless, but some patients describe pain and tenderness.
 Involvement of large joints is typical, although the knee is rarely involved.
 The underlying bone is normal.

-Tumoral calcinosis has a typical appearance on plain radiographs with amorphous, cystic, and multilobulated calcification located in a periarticular distribution.
+Tumoral calcinosis has a typical appearance on plain radiographs with amorphous and multilobulated ("cloud-like") calcification located in a periarticular distribution.

 CT better delineates the calcific mass.
 There is no erosion or osseous destruction by adjacent soft-tissue masses which is another distinguishing finding of tumoral calcinosis from other pathologies.